Grandparent Rights in Ohio | Know Your Rights

 The Changing Role of Grandparents in America

 Even for grandparents who are not raising their children, the role of grandparents has expanded as grandparents are living longer and are a larger part of their grandchildren’s lives.
-According to Arthur Kornhaber, M.D., president and founder of the Foundation for Grandparenting, has identified 11 roles grandparents play in the lives of their grandchildren.
+Arthur Kornhaber, M.D, president and founder of the Foundation for Grandparenting, has identified 11 roles grandparents play in the lives of their grandchildren.